Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Kamis, 28 Agustus 2025 14.26.24 UTC
+- WIB: Kamis, 28 Agustus 2025 15.34.53 UTC
-- WITA: Kamis, 28 Agustus 2025 15.26.24 UTC
+- WITA: Kamis, 28 Agustus 2025 16.34.53 UTC
-- WIT: Kamis, 28 Agustus 2025 16.26.24 UTC
+- WIT: Kamis, 28 Agustus 2025 17.34.53 UTC

 Kutipan Inspiratif:
-"The further you get into technology, the further you go into gaming.
-That's the general rule."
+"No one who achieves success does so without acknowledging the help of others.
+The wise and confident acknowledge this help with gratitude."

-Kategori: technology
+Kategori: success